The Jewish Holocaust Centre is dedicated to the memory of the six million Jews murdered by the Nazis and their collaborators between 1933 and 1945.

 Our principal activity is the education of school groups, however, our museum is open to all.
 We also educate tertiary students, teachers and many other groups.
 Additionally, we are custodians of a significant collection of Holocaust artefacts, video testimonies, documents, photos and artworks and operate a specialist Holocaust resource centre open to the public.

-CURRENTLY, WE ARE REBUILDING SO OUR MUSEUM IS CLOSED BUT ALL OTHER ACTIVITIES ARE CONTINUING
+CURRENTLY, WE ARE REBUILDING SO OUR MUSEUM IS CLOSED BUT OUR EVENTS AND EDUCATION PROGRAMS ARE CONTINUING.

 Our museum opened its doors in 1984, when a dedicated and passionate group of people, including many Holocaust survivors, came together for a singular purpose: to educate the public about the events of the Holocaust with a view to preventing antisemitism and racism in society.

 Following a generous donation from the late Mina Fink in memory of her late husband, Leo Fink, an old double-storey building (a former dance school) was purchased at 13 Selwyn Street Elsternwick and subsequently turned into a space suitable for a museum and a library.

 The centre was almost entirely run by volunteers, mostly Holocaust survivors.
 Many of them retrained to become educators, archivists, librarians and curators, whilst also seeking input from experts in these fields. upport came from the community of survivors and their descendants.

 From the time they first opened their doors, schools and visitors came in increasing numbers to learn about the Holocaust from these eyewitnesses.

 In 1990, the museum was remodelled and the Smorgon Family Auditorium was created, doubling the size of the museum area as well as providing larger facilities for hosting educational programs and seminars.